Choosing A Program

 The Forestry Graduate Student Association (FGSA) represents all graduate students enrolled in the Faculty of Forestry.
 The FGSA organizes social events, represents forestry grad students in various organizations, and supports grad students in building connections in the academic and professional communities.
 See the FGAS website for more info.

-The First Nations House of Learning is often considered a “home away from home” to many students and faculty who identify as First Nations, Metis, Inuit, Indigenous and Aboriginal.
+The First Nations House of Learning is often considered a “home away from home” to many students and faculty who identify as First Nations, Metis, Inuit, and Indigenous.
 A number of services are offered here, and a free lunch is hosted from 12:30-1:30pm every Tuesday from September to March.
 Visit the FNHL website for more information.

 Our graduate students come from all over the world to study a diverse range of topics.
 See the Faculty’s Student life and Profile page to learn more about some of the research being conducted by current graduate students.